orbit-online/git-release/README.md

 # git-release

 Tag git commits using semver versioning.
-Tag/release messages are templated with commit messages from all changes since the last change.
+Tag/release messages are templated with all commit messages since the last tag.

 ## Installation